Digital Media Degrees in Boston

 Master of Professional Studies in Digital Media

-Graduate Certificate in Digital Media
+Graduate Certificates in Digital Media and related areas

 In addition to the three profiled schools, there are additional educational institutions offering digital media programs in the Boston area.
 Emerson College is a 4-year, private non-profit college located in Boston that has a non-credit certificate program in digital media production.
 Through five consecutive courses, students can learn about the creation and production of digital art, animation and Web-based portfolio development, among other areas.

-At Merrimack College in North Andover, which is about 22 miles from Boston, students can pursue a bachelor's program with a major in digital design.
-The program covers using traditional art techniques, such as drawing, painting and photography to design websites, create 3-D animations and contribute to print publications.
 Situated roughly 15 miles away from Boston in Danvers, MA, North Shore Community College has an Associate of Science program in graphic design and integrated media, offered through its Digital Graphic Design Department.
 The program emphasizes the use of graphic design in marketing and promotional communications.